 Wye Valley Walk

 Imagine one of the most beautiful fully waymarked long distance walks in Britain where you hardly see another walker.
 That is the case with the Wye Valley Walk which passes close by our front door.
 Follow the Leaping Salmon signs and the full walk will take you from the Source to the Sea, a distance of 136 miles.
 Not something to attempt in a weekend, but come and stay and walk part of the spectacular trail.
+Heading upstream from Builth Wells, the river takes on a differnt feel.
+Past The Rocks and then uner the railway bridge carrying the Heart of Wales line.
+The path then follows the river towards Newbridge on Wye.
+You can take the lane back to the hotel by turning left onto the lane just after Bryn-Wern Hall or complete the section by going into the village.

 The Elan Valley, set in the Cambrian Mountains, is another major centre for walking and just a short drive away from the hotel.
 You can explore this beautiful area with its extensive range of walks around the expansive reservoirs and dams which date back to Victorian times.
 There are also walks throughout the year led by the Rangers which allow you to appreciate the beauty of the Valley.